Testing Policies

 Restroom breaks are discouraged during in-class examinations and prohibited during virtually proctored examinations.
 If restroom breaks are needed during an in-class examination, only one student at a time will be allowed to leave the exam room and a faculty member may accompany the student.
 Students must leave all belongings in the classroom in this situation to avoid perceived or real academic integrity incidences.

 Cheating in any form is not allowed and will be considered an honor code violation and immediately referred to the USC Office of Student Conduct and Academic Integrity.
-Course coordinators may enact grade sanctions for the course dependent on the USC Office of Student Conduct and Academic Integrity resolutions.
+Course coordinators may enact grade sanctions for the course in the event of a "responsible" finding from an incident that was dealt with by the USC Office of Student Conduct and Academic Integrity.

 Students should take all personal items and exit the exam room upon completion of in-class exams.
 Students are not permitted to reenter the exam room until all students have completed the exam.